September Madness: MLB stages 8 playoff games in 1 day

 “Our country needs it, it’s very therapeutic,” Dodgers manager Dave Roberts said before his team’s night game against Milwaukee.
 “It’s a diversion.”

 There’s no telling when or if the sport will have a day like this again.
-It won’t happen this year — when the Astros beat Minnesota 3-1, they eliminated the Twins and ensured that Thursday’s postseason slate won’t be completely full.
+It won’t happen this year.
+When the Astros beat Minnesota 3-1, they eliminated the Twins and ensured that Thursday’s postseason slate wouldn’t be completely full.
+Baseball’s Sweet 16 lost another team later Wednesday when the Tampa Bay Rays knocked out Toronto.

 The Reds were ready when they came to the plate against Atlanta.
 They swung at the game’s first three pitches, hitting two singles to put men on first and third with nobody out.